Toyota 22RE Engine for Sale | 2.4L EFI Inline-4 Pickup and 4Runner

 15 Day Replacement Warranty

-Every used Toyota 22RE Engine For Sale sold by Vaz Auto Solutions is covered by a 15 day replacement warranty from the date of delivery.
+Every used Toyota 22RE engine sold by Vaz Auto Solutions is covered by a 15 day replacement warranty from the date of delivery.

 • Internal defects present at the time of delivery